montagestudio/quill/README.md

 Installation
 ============
 1. Clone Quill
-2. Run `npm install` inside of plume
+2. Run `npm install` inside of quill
 3. Build a Development build of Quill (See Lumieres Repository).